 Curricular Practical Training

 CPT is a benefit of the F visa status for those currently enrolled in full-time degree seeking programs.
 CPT allows students to pursue off-campus internships in their field of academic study.
-CPT must be pre-approved by a Designated School Official in the Center for Global Programs and Studies.
+CPT must be pre-approved by a Designated School Official in the Center for Immigration Services & Support.
 An offer of employment is required.
 For more information and application instructions, please visit below: